Moving Expense Deductions

 Claiming Deductible Moving Expenses

 Form 3903, Moving Expenses is used to report unreimbursed moving expenses and employer reimbursements.
-If employer reimbursements exceed the taxpayer's deductible moving expenses, then no deduction is allowed and the excess amount must be added to total employee compensation.
+If employer reimbursements exceed deductible moving expenses, then no deduction is allowed and the excess amount must be added to total employee compensation.
 This will be shown in Box 12, identified as Code P, on the employee's Form W-2, Wage and Tax Statement.
-Note that nondeductible moving expenses cannot be used in the following calculation:
+Note that nondeductible moving expenses cannot be used in this calculation:

 The moving expense deduction can be claimed even if the time tests have not been met.
-However, if the taxpayer does not satisfy the time tests subsequently, then the deduction must be claimed as income in the next tax year or the taxpayer must file an amended return.
-Alternatively, the taxpayer can also file an amended return after the time test is completed to claim the deduction.
+However, if the time tests are not subsequently satisfied, then the deduction must be claimed as income in the next tax year or an amended return must be filed.
+Alternatively, an amended return can be filed after the time test is completed to claim the deduction.

-Generally, deductible moving expenses that are reimbursed by an employer under an accountable plan, are not reported as salary or wages, nor are qualified moving expenses paid to a third-party such as a moving company.
+Generally, deductible moving expenses reimbursed by an employer under an accountable plan are not reported as salary or wages, nor are qualified moving expenses paid to a third-party such as a moving company.
 However, any reimbursements for expenses that are ordinarily not deductible, such as meal expenses, must be reported as compensation.
-Deductible expenses that exceed nontaxable reimbursements are reported on Form 3903.
-If the taxpayer receives reimbursement after claiming the deduction, then reimbursements are reported as compensation.
-The taxpayer may also elect the to delay claiming any deductions until she is reimbursed by her employer, in which case, the taxpayer can deduct the total of the prior and current year deductions that exceed the nontaxable reimbursement in the current tax year.
+Deductible expenses exceeding nontaxable reimbursements are reported on Form 3903.
+If reimbursement is received after claiming the deduction, then the reimbursements are reported as compensation.
+Claiming any deductions may be delayed until reimbursed by the employer, in which case, the total of the prior and current year deductions exceeding the nontaxable reimbursement may be claimed in the current tax year.